scimodal/graduate-school/uchicago/candidate-statement.md

+---
+author: Noah Lasky-Nielson
+---

-# Outline
+# Candidate Statement

-## Criteria

-1. I need to convince the admissions committee that I am qualified for their program.
-2. I am a good fit for the focus and goals of the program.
-3. I need to exhibit a select group of skills and experiences that convey my scientific accomplishments and achievements.
-4. My experiences are concrete and quantitative.

-## Experience

-1. What have I learned and accomplished?
-2. Why does it matter?
-3. How does it make me a good fit for the institution?

-## Program

-The University of Chicago has a long tradition of innovative research in the neurosciences.
-This tradition is continued in the Graduate Program in Computational Neuroscience, which provides an interdepartmental and interdivisional focus on innovative multidisciplinary training in neuroscience.

-1. Which professors do I want to work with?
-2. Do I have proposals for projects or research directions?

-## Paragraphs

-1. I wish to pursue a PhD to study how the brain transforms input to output focusing on organization and computation.
-2. I did not want to go to graduate school until I completed my honors thesis;
-    I have an academic background spanning many fields.
-    1. I learned of my passion to conduct research; I learned how to approach questions from multiple perspectives in a rigorous manner.
-    2. I am motivated to conduct research; I have atypical experience and perspective.
-    3. I approach neuroscience in a multidisciplinary fashion.
-3. I joined the laboratory of Dr. Stephen Van Hooser at Brandeis University; I studied the tuning of neurons in the primary visual cortex (V1).
-    1. I learned to adapt computational techniques to analyze neural data; I learned to construct code that prevented model fits from ending up in local error minima; I learned to monitor the progression of data through a pipeline to ensure the process produces quality output; I learned technical writing.
-    2. I can program; I possess computational skills others may not; I have experience writing scientific papers.
-    3. I have a strong computational background; I can improve processing methods to answer scientific questions.
-4. I joined the laboratory of Dr. Bevil Conway at the National Eye Institute (NEI); I first worked on a project investigating the association between color and shape; I currently lead a project assessing the functional properties of retinotopic visual cortex.
-    1. I learned to work alongside humans and animals; I learned how to conduct experimental and computational research; I learned an experimental method; I learned the importance of teamwork and interdivisional communication; I learned the steps required to launch a project; I learned to effectively communicate my scientific work.
-    2. I have relevant experience; I can work with others; I can lead a project; I can design experiments and analysis pipelines; I understand the importance of collaboration; I understand the science behind my work.
-    3. I can do experimental and computational research; I actively seek scientific collaborations; I can effectively push research forward; I understand the requirements of conducting research full-time.
-5. I have lead two journal clubs; I am involved in multiple committees, organizing conferences, retreats, and journal clubs; I helped teach basic programming to researchers.
-    1. I learned to communicate science outside my immediate field; I learned to lead group discussions; I learned to organize and communicate promptly; I learned to communicate complex concepts succinctly.
-    2. I have leadership experience; I possess organizational skills; I have teaching experience.
-    3. I will be an active member of the neuroscience community.
-6. I believe UChicago is an excellent fit for me to pursue a PhD.
-    1. I wish to work with David Freedman, Marlene Cohen, John Maunsell, Matthew Kaufman, and Ramon Nogueira.
-    2. I am interested in working with Marlene Cohen, David Freedman, or John Maunsell to possibly study how subcortical structures interact with visual areas while attending to stimuli or making a decision; I am interested in working with John Maunsell and Matthew Kaufman to study the interaction of visual and motor cortex work together in coordinating behavior; I am interested in working alongside Ramon Nogueira to define theoretical models of interactions across the brain to inform the development of biologically-inspired neural networks.
+My experiences studying neuroscience have ingrained in me a strong desire to understand the brain through multimodal, interdisciplinary research.
+The opportunity to study neuroscience experimentally, theoretically, and philosophically brings me unparalleled excitement.
+I wish to pursue a PhD to study the transformation of sensory input into behavior; I further intend to nurture a tight-knit, collaborative research environment through communication and leadership.
+The neurobiology graduate program at the University of Chicago is an excellent fit for me to achieve these goals.

+In truth, it took some time for my interest in research to click.
+As a freshman at Brandeis University, I intended on studying mathematics and medicine.
+I enrolled in the requisite courses; I felt excited, but this excitement quickly gave way to ennui.
+I tried remedying this ennui by taking challenging courses in the sciences and humanities: computational neuroscience, philosophy of infinity, and anthropology of death to name a few.
+These courses provided some relief, but the feeling persisted.

+In my sophomore year, I joined the laboratory of Dr. Stephen Van Hooser.
+The focus of our work at the time was to better understand the development of the mammalian visual cortex using optical and optogenetic techniques.
+In particular, we studied the development of neurons in the primary visual cortex (V1), focusing on tuning properties, in ferrets.
+I, along with Dr. Van Hooser and a graduate student, sought to better understand motion processing in the visual cortex, a mechanism historically less understood than spatial processing.
+My project, evolving into a senior research thesis, investigated whether neurons in ferret V1 were tuned for speed, a tuning property believed to arise in higher-order visual areas (HVAs).

+I developed an algorithm for fitting a model to the firing rates of neurons recorded at various depths in V1 of anesthetized ferrets.
+This algorithm, integral to the project, provided the parameter used to assess whether a neuron was tuned for speed: the speed index.
+I enhanced the algorithm by implementing an _F_-test to verify that large speed index values, indicating tuning for speed, were not the result of an edge case.
+In developing the algorithm, I constructed code in a manner that prevented fits from ending up in local error minima and developed visualization techniques to ensure that fits were robust.
+I learned the importance of carefully monitoring the progression of data through a pipeline to check that the process produces quality output.
+I found that approximately one quarter of ferret V1 neurons were tuned for speed, one quarter exhibited no tuning for speed, and one half possessed tuning properties somewhere in between.
+In recognition of my work, I was awarded my bachelor's degree in neuroscience with high honors.

+It was in the process of developing, refining, and writing my senior research thesis that the stars aligned: I wanted to pursue graduate school.
+In realizing my passion during the last few months of my undergraduate, I recognized that I possessed gaps in my scientific record.
+I therefore decided to gain further research experience to grow as a person and scientist and strengthen my research, communication, and leadership skills.

+I was fortunate enough to receive a postbaccalaureate research fellowship to conduct full-time research as part of the National Institutes of Health (NIH).
+I joined the laboratory of Dr. Bevil Conway in the Laboratory of Sensorimotor Research (LSR), where we study the pathways and computations involved in the transformation of visual input into behavior.
+In my time working alongside Dr.
+Conway and members of our group, I have been primarily involved in two projects.

+The first project is interested in understanding the brain areas underlying the long-term association between color and shape, an association that provides the backbone for visual concepts.
+I worked alongside two postbaccalaureate researchers, a graduate student, and two non-human primates (NHPs) in answering this question with functional magnetic resonance imaging (fMRI) and neural decoding.
+As the project began prior to my arrival, the research goals had already been put in place for me, and I did my best to achieve these goals.
+I learned to work with NHPs, became more familiar with fMRI experiments and analysis, developed methods that improved decoding performance, and presented the project to a broad audience during an NIH-wide poster day.
+Over time, I grew frustrated with my role, feeling that there was little of scientific value I could contribute given the progression of the project, so I worked with Dr.
+Conway to begin an entirely new project.

+This new project seeks to elucidate the functional properties of human visual areas, a question less sought after compared to the organization of those areas, with fMRI.
+I work with a postdoctoral researcher focusing on retinotopic cortex: the collection of visual areas possessing a representation of visual information projected onto the retina.
+In the spirit of robust and reproducible results, I consulted with members outside my group concerning best practices in experimental design, data collection, and analysis.
+In studying retinotopic cortex, we utilize population receptive field mapping, drifting gratings varying in color, contrast, and spatial frequency, and a hypothesis-free feature extraction algorithm.
+I learned to recruit participants and presented the outline of the project during an NIH-wide seminar series.
+Excitingly, we recently began collecting data in participants and have many more lined up to start scanning.

+As a member of the LSR, I have the privilege of being in a collaborative, nurturing environment; the opportunity to connect and learn is only a few steps away.
+Inspired by this experience, I wish to foster a research environment where professors and students can connect, collaborate, and learn from one another, regardless of discipline or research interest.
+To this end, I am involved in leadership, volunteering, and teaching efforts.
+As a representative for my group in the LSR, I work with researchers of varying expertise to improve member wellbeing by introducing, refining, and emphasizing available resources and opportunities.
+In addition, my experiences teaching neuroscience and programming motivate me to pursue teaching and mentorship opportunities in graduate school.

+The neurobiology graduate program at the University of Chicago provides exciting opportunities for me to both study my scientific questions of interest and immerse myself in a tight-knit, interdisciplinary community.
+The program's excellent scientific work and community will lay a strong foundation for me to pursue a professorship at an academic institution in the future.
+I am particularly interested in working with Drs.
+David Freedman, Marlene Cohen, John Maunsell, and Matthew Kaufman.
+Their work, independently, present thrilling opportunities to study the interplay between sensory input and behavior, be it decision making, categorization, attention, or the generation of movement.
+My time spent talking to professors and current graduate students has only reinforced my interest in working in those groups.
+In addition, the large number of journal clubs will allow me to foster relationships beyond my groups of interest.
+I plan to capitalize on the overlap between the neurobiology and computational neuroscience research to refine my understanding of the brain and strengthen my quantitative skills.
+It is these factors, in combination with my research experience and skills, that will enable me to thrive at the University of Chicago.
+As my top choice, it would be an honor to be part of this year's entering class.